 Introduction

 Vernacular settlements are often repositories of living traditions where placemaking emerges as a continuous social process.
-The sacred region of Braj in India exemplifies such a landscape, where a layered heritage of tangible structures, ritual practices, collective memory, and performative traditions interweaves to shape a unique spatial identity.
-According to Hindu tradition, the whole of India can be regarded as a vast sacred space organized into a network of pilgrimage centers which are the tīrthas.
-(Eck 2012 ; Singh & Rana 2023).
+The sacred region of Braj in India exemplifies such a landscape, where a layered heritage of tangible structures, ritual practices, collective memory, and performative traditions interweave to shape a unique spatial identity.
+According to Hindu traditions, whole of India can be regarded as a vast sacred space organized into a network of pilgrimage centers which are the tīrthas (Eck 2012 ; Singh & Rana 2023).